 This year (2018) marks a special Anniversary at Ryerson University – a double anniversary.
 It has been 70 years since the founding of the school and 25 years since it achieved University status.

-In conjunction with University wide celebrations, The Toronto Metropolitan University and Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
+In conjunction with University wide celebrations, The Ryerson University Archives has created an exhibit, running June 1 – October 31, looking back at the history of the school.
 For each month the exhibit is open we will feature in our blog one of the 5 themes of the exhibit: 5 pivotal moments in Ryerson’s history, Student Groups and Clubs, Student Government, Student Housing, and Athletics and Intramurals.

 For June’s blog – we will look at some key moments in the University’s history.

 Moment #1 Open for Business